Home

 This is the house in Esmoris, Spain, where Ramon Verea was born.

-After 8 years Verea returned to New York City with his savings and new knowledge and ideas, and became the founder of the Industrial Agency for the Purchase of Machinery and Effects of Modern Invention in 1875.
-It was at this time Verea created his most well-known invention, a machine which used a new method to multiply numbers.
-Previous multiplication machines simply added a number the amount of times needed to reach the right answer, but Ramón’s was a direct multiplication calculator (see the direct calculating machine of Ramon Verea).
-For example, previous calculators would solve 13 times 22 by setting the machine to 13, then moving it twice, shifting, then moving again to finish the calculation.
+After 8 years Verea returned to New York City with his savings and new knowledge and ideas and became the founder of the Industrial Agency for the Purchase of Machinery and Effects of Modern Invention in 1875.
+It was at this time that Verea created his most well-known invention, a machine that used a new method to multiply numbers.
+Previous multiplication machines simply added a number the number of times needed to reach the right answer, but Ramón’s was a direct multiplication calculator (see the direct calculating machine of Ramon Verea).
+For example, previous calculators would solve 13 times 22 by setting the machine to 13, then moving it twice, shifting, and then moving again to finish the calculation.
 This new direct multiplication machine used a ten-sided cylinder to complete the calculation with one motion.
-At the same time of his invention, Ramón was also working as a director for the Spanish newspaper El Cronista.
+At the same time as his invention, Ramón was also working as a director for the Spanish newspaper El Cronista.

 Pictured is the Seminario Conciliar in Santiago de Compostela, where Ramón began his path to priesthood.